alexdemb/cairodart/README.md

 CairoDart provides API around native library, so the "glue" code should be compiled before start working with CairoDart.

+QMake is used for building native part of cairodart, so it should be installed prior to building.

+Also environment variable DART_SDK should be set to location of installed Dart SDK.

 ```
 $ cd native
 $ qmake